-This guest blog post was written by Bob Brzyski, Vice President of Marketing and New Business at Pinnacle Financial Services, Inc. Pinnacle Financial Services, Inc. is an FMO (Field Marketing Office) that works with its agent patterns to provide the best in services and technology by making insurance processing easier and more accessible.
+This guest blog post was written by Bob Brzyski, Vice President of Marketing and New Business at Pinnacle Financial Services, Inc. Pinnacle Financial Services, Inc. is an FMO (Field Marketing Office) that works with its agent partners to provide the best in services and technology by making insurance processing easier and more accessible.

 Getting Started with Medicare